 When we are creating a long exposure shot, the camera averages what it sees over time.
 And if we are standing at sea level with unrest water, the camera sees the waves.

 Each wave has a different shape and form and moves a bit differently.
 Therefore, the final image has all these waves photographed together and smoothed by other wave’s movement.

-In the end, it creates a foggy effect – the water doesn’t look like water anymore, it looks like fog.
-To emphasise this effect, we could include some solid objects, like rocks so that “the fog” goes around these objects.
+In the end, it creates a foggy effect.
+The water doesn’t look like water anymore.
+It looks like fog.
+To emphasize this effect, we could include some solid objects, like rocks so “the fog” goes around these objects.